P-E-B/angular-auth-lib/README.md

 * a token interceptor
 * a basic user model you can extend in your application
 * a store powered by NgRx (actions, reducer, effects and selectors)
-* three components:
+* four components:
   1. `LogInComponent` which allows users to login
   2. `ForgottenPasswordComponent` which allows users to get new passwords
   3. `SignUpComponent` which allows users to create an account with basic fields (username, password, first name, last name, email, enterprise).
 The field enterprise is not required.
 Please note that `SignUpComponent` is implemented as a dialog.
 So user just has to click on a button dispatching the action `OpenSignUpDialog` to access the signup form.
+  You are free to code your own `SignUpComponent` without going with a dialog.
+  4. `ActivateUserComponent` which allows users to activate their account: they click on a link you generated in the signup email to activate / validate their account

 P.S.: Refresh token feature is not yet implemented.
 In the meantime, increase the duration of the access token life.